Halal snack pack: In popular culture

 In July 2016, then-Labor Senator Sam Dastyari invited the One Nation party leader Pauline Hanson out for a halal snack pack after she won a Senate seat in the 2016 Australian federal election.
-She rejected his proposal, saying, “It’s not happening, not interested in halal, thank you”.
-Hanson then elaborated, stating, “I’m not interested in it.
-I don’t believe in halal certification,” and went on to claim that “98 percent of Australians” opposed it.
+She rejected his proposal, saying, "It’s not happening, not interested in halal, thank you".
+Hanson then elaborated, stating, "I’m not interested in it.
+I don’t believe in halal certification," and went on to claim that "98 percent of Australians" opposed it.
 In response, several Australian restaurants created a Pauline Hanson-inspired halal snack pack.
 There has also been a GoFundMe campaign to turn Hanson's former fish and chip shop into a pop-up halal snack pack stand.

 Similar dishes

-The "AB" dish in Adelaide is yiros meat topped with chips, garlic sauce or chilli sauce, and sometimes barbecue sauce or tomato sauce.
+The "AB" dish in Adelaide is gyros meat topped with chips, garlic sauce or chilli sauce, and sometimes barbecue sauce or tomato sauce.
 The dish is sometimes served with alcoholic beverages.
 Two restaurants in Adelaide claim they invented the dish: the North Adelaide Burger Bar (also known as the Red & White) between 1969 and 1972, and the Blue & White in 1989.
 The "AB" may be placed at the centre of the table and shared.

 The Healthy Snack Pack is a variant of the Halal Snack Pack where the chips are replaced by a choice of salad.